SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 role permits the user to perform actions defined by the role's permissions.
 Roles granted to users outside of the organization may not contain administrative permissions.
-Administrative permissions are those that allow users to perform an update, create or delete action on roles, permissions or users.
+Administrative permissions are those that allow users to perform an update, create, or delete action on roles, permissions, or users.
 Similarly, administrative permissions may not be added to a role that is currently shared with a user outside the organization.